Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows Engadine has high incomes nationally.
-The median income is $61,012 and the average is $74,142.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Engadine SA2 has high national incomes.
+The median is $61,012 and average is $74,142.
 This contrasts with Greater Sydney's median of $56,994 and average of $80,856.
-Based on Wage Price Index growth from June 2022 to September 2025 (approximately three years), current estimates suggest the median income is approximately $68,706 and the average is $83,491.
-According to the 2021 Census, Engadine's household, family, and personal incomes rank between the 73rd and 83rd percentiles nationally.
-Income brackets indicate that 32.0% of locals (5,690 people) earn between $1,500 and $2,999 weekly, aligning with the region where this cohort represents 30.9%.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Engadine are approximately $68,706 (median) and $83,491 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Engadine rank between the 73rd and 83rd percentiles nationally.
+Income brackets indicate that 32.0% of locals (5,690 people) earn $1,500 - $2,999 weekly, aligning with regional trends where this cohort also represents 30.9%.
 Notably, 35.2% earn above $3,000 weekly.
-High housing costs consume 15.5% of income, but strong earnings place disposable income at the 83rd percentile nationally.
+High housing costs consume 15.5% of income, but strong earnings place disposable income at the 82nd percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income